P-p-H-d/mlib/README.md

 Define the binary ordered tree 'rbtree\_##name##\_t' and its associated methods as "static inline" functions.
 A binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.
-All elements of the tree are totally ordered.
+In this kind of tree, all elements of the tree are totally ordered.
+The current implementation is [RED-BLACK TREE](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
-It shall not be confused with a B-TREE.
+It shall not be confused with a [B-TREE](https://en.wikipedia.org/wiki/B-tree).
 'name' shall be a C identifier which will be used to identify the container.

 The CMP operator is used to perform the total ordering of the elements.